-Knudson has 20 years of experience leading health services and health policy research projects and implementing and evaluating the impact of public health programs.
-She has conducted numerous health services and health policy studies and public health projects funded by the Agency for Healthcare Research and Quality, the Centers for Disease Control and Prevention, the Centers for Medicare & Medicaid Services, Health Resources and Services Administration, U.S. Agency for International Development, and The Robert Wood Johnson Foundation.
+Alana Knudson serves as a program area director in NORC’s Public Health Research department and is the director of the NORC Walsh Center for Rural Health Analysis.
+Knudson has over 25 years of experience leading health services research projects and implementing and evaluating public health programs.
+She has deep expertise in rural health, health equity, public health, health services research, telehealth, and evaluation.
+Knudson has conducted numerous health services and health policy studies and public health projects funded by the Agency for Healthcare Research and Quality, the Centers for Disease Control and Prevention, the Centers for Medicare & Medicaid Services, Health Resources and Services Administration, U.S. Agency for International Development, and The Robert Wood Johnson Foundation, among others.
 Her project findings have informed state, tribal, and federal health policy.
-The majority of her current research and evaluation projects are targeted at providing policymakers with baseline information to inform decisions pertaining to health care reform investments in public health and health care reimbursement.

 Knudson is the project director for the Pennsylvania Rural Health Model Evaluation funded by the Centers for Medicare and Medicaid Innovation (CMMI) and the Health FFRDC funded study examining the use of telehealth services among rural and urban Medicare beneficiaries before and during COVID-19.
 She also serves as the Primary Investigator for the Health Services and Resources Administration’s (HRSA) Bureau of Health Workforce’s Substance Use Disorder Evaluation, and leads NORC’s team for the ETSU/NORC Rural Health Equity Research Center, one of eight rural health research centers funded by HRSA’s Federal Office of Rural Health Policy.